privy-open-source/design-system/components/buttonGroup/component.md

 ## Variants

-Button Group just available in 3 variants: `solid`, `outline` and `ghost`.
+Button Group just available in 2 variants: `solid` and `outline`.
 You can make these variants by applying variant to each button in a group.

 <preview class="flex-col items-center gap-3">
   <div>